apache/tomee/examples/mp-faulttolerance-retry/README.md

 Server log

 ```
-WARNING ...logTimeoutMessage - Timeout when accessing AccuWeather Forecast Service.
+WARNING - Timeout when accessing AccuWeather Forecast Service.
-WARNING ...logTimeoutMessage - Timeout when accessing AccuWeather Forecast Service.
+WARNING - Timeout when accessing AccuWeather Forecast Service.
 Delay of each attempt: (666) millis
-WARNING ...logTimeoutMessage - Timeout when accessing AccuWeather Forecast Service.
+WARNING - Timeout when accessing AccuWeather Forecast Service.
 Delay of each attempt: (266) millis
-WARNING ...logTimeoutMessage - Timeout when accessing AccuWeather Forecast Service.
+WARNING - Timeout when accessing AccuWeather Forecast Service.
 Delay of each attempt: (66) millis
 ```